 Background form needed for participation in any HWS activity class.

-NourishU is more than just a brand on campus - it is a way of life and step in the right direction leading the initiative that Binghamton University is making towards helping it's students live a healthier lifestyle.
-Headed by our campus Dietitian, Alexa Schmidt, NourishU works to bring events and awareness programs to campus with the ultimate goal of improving the health and wellness of its students.
-A healthier you is a happier you and today can be your first step in that direction!
+NourishU is a Binghamton University initiative aimed at helping students live a healthier lifestyle.
+Headed by our campus dietitian, Alexa Schmidt, NourishU works to bring events and awareness programs to campus with the ultimate goal of improving the health and wellness of Binghamton students.
+A healthier you is a happier you, and today can be your first step in that direction!

-The EAC's mission is to provide education, outreach and resources to both campus and community as it relates to body image, eating disorders, nutrition, and fitness.
+The EAC's mission is to provide education, outreach and resources to the campus and the community with regard to body image, eating disorders, nutrition and fitness.

 - Get your personalized nutrition and physical activity plan.